 There are many reasons for that.
 But two of them stand out the most.
 Here are the main reasons why you can’t use a telescope through a window:

 - No matter where you live, there will always be a temperature difference between your room and the outside environment.
 We know that air flows from a warmer environment to a cooler environment.
-So, if you set your telescope beside a window, you can face a nasty air current coming from outside to your room.
+So, if you set your telescope beside a window, you can face a nasty air current outside your room.
 This air current can cause serious distortion to your telescope image.

 - First, you’ll have to close the window.